AyoubZarou/NLPForHtmlPages/README.md

 To use the script, you need to have Python 3 installed.
 Then you need to install spacy, for that sake, please visit the spacy usage page [here](https://spacy.io/usage/)

-# The different components on the script
+# Components of the script

 The project is two scripts based :
 ## `get_body`